dashtail/drf-kata/README.md

 ## Background

 Here at SewerAI we use Django to power our primary API.
 Django is a web framework which by default is mostly used to serve HTML.
 It also features a powerful ORM for interacting with databases.
-Django Rest Framework is an addon library which facilites the creation of JSON REST APIs within Django.
+Django Rest Framework is an addon library which facilitates the creation of JSON REST APIs within Django.

 Documentation can be found at: